Are Yorkies Good With Cats? Let’s Find Out!

 Food

-Yorkshire Terriers should do well in a portion of high-quality dog food, whether commercially made or prepared at home, with the supervision and approval of your veterinarian.
+Yorkshire Terriers should eat high-quality dog food.
+The food can be store-bought or made at home.
+But you should check with your vet first to make sure it’s healthy for your dog.
+Yorkshire Terriers need good food in the right amount.
 Each diet should be appropriate for the age of the dog.
 Many dogs are susceptible to being overweight so you might want to track the calories and weight of your dog.

 Treats can be a significant training aid, but the problem of obesity can be caused by too many.
 Learn which human food is safe and which is not safe for dogs.
 Consult with your doctor if you have any questions about the weight or diet of your dog.
 Clean, clean water should always be available.